ClaudioLutz/JobSearchAI/Documentation/Job_Matcher.md

   - Returns structured evaluation with scores and reasoning
   - Uses the `@handle_exceptions` decorator with appropriate default return values
   - Uses the `@retry` decorator for API call stability
-- `match_jobs_with_cv(cv_path, min_score=6, max_jobs=50, max_results=10)`:
+- `match_jobs_with_cv(cv_path, min_score=3, max_jobs=50, max_results=10)`:
+  - **Note**: This function is now primarily called by the dashboard's background task, which handles CV summary loading.
+If called directly, it would need modification to use the cache helper.
-  - Uses `config.get_path()` for consistent file path handling
+  - Uses `config.get_path()` for consistent file path handling.
-  - Processes CV and loads job data with proper error handling
+  - Loads job data with proper error handling.
-  - Evaluates matches and filters by minimum score
+  - Evaluates matches and filters by minimum score.
-  - Returns top matches sorted by overall score
+  - Returns top matches sorted by overall score.
-  - Uses the `@handle_exceptions` decorator for comprehensive error handling
+  - Uses the `@handle_exceptions` decorator for comprehensive error handling.
-  - Uses the `@log_execution_time` decorator to track performance
+  - Uses the `@log_execution_time` decorator to track performance.
-- `ensure_output_dir(output_dir="job_matches")`:
-  - Renamed from `ensure_output_directory` to avoid recursion issues
-  - Creates output directory if it doesn't exist using Path from pathlib
-  - Returns Path object for the directory
 - `generate_report(matches, output_file=None, output_dir="job_matches")`:
-  - Uses `file_utils.save_json_file` to save JSON with error handling
+  - Uses `file_utils.save_json_file` to save JSON with error handling.
-  - Generates both JSON and Markdown reports
+  - Generates both JSON and Markdown reports.
-  - Reconstructs ostjob.ch URLs from local paths
+  - Reconstructs ostjob.ch URLs from local paths.
   - Formats matches in a readable structure
   - Uses `config.ensure_dir()` for directory management